Rudransh-Sinha/Cybersecurity-Notes/Glossary/A.md

 A communication method where one device sends data to every device in the same network.

-## Default Gateway
-The router that forwards traffic from a local network to other networks.

 ## DHCP (Dynamic Host Configuration Protocol)
 Automatically assigns IP addresses and other network settings to devices.